-Have a question about our programs, contact your Kidney Health Australia Branch Office or freecall 1800 454 363

-- Big Red Kidney Bus Holiday Dialysis provides people living with end stage kidney disease the opportunity to arrange a holiday in a location where they can still receive their life saving dialysis treatment.
+- Big Red Kidney Bus Holiday Dialysis Program provides people living with end stage kidney disease the opportunity to arrange a holiday in a location where they can still receive their life saving dialysis treatment.
 More>

-- Dialysis Unit Guide is a national listing of Australian dialysis units.
-Locate a Dialysis Unit>
+- Dialysis Unit Guide is a national listing of Australian dialysis units and location details.
+Find a Dialysis Unit>

 - Travel on Dialysis offers anyone considering travel on dialysis, or post transplant, information and opportunities to consider for you and your family to take a break.
 Plan ahead, discuss options with your dialysis staff or treating doctor and book well ahead.
 More>